The Poem "The Darkling Thrush" by Thomas Hardy

 He is considered pessimistic because his works often focus on suffering, death, and the harsh realities of life.
 He rarely shows clear hope or optimism.

 Q6.
-What contrast does the poet present in the poem?
+What contrast does the poet present in the poem "The Darkling Thrush"?

 Answer: